-Due consideration to be given to existing structures and infrastructure during the finalisation of the alignment to prevent or minimise impacts.

-- 2 The point where the proposed gravity main ties in with the existing pipeline, at the western end of the route, should not encroach upon the 1:100 year floodline nor the riparian habitat of the western tributary of the Rietspruit. - 3 Final alignment will attempt to avoid protected trees, where possible. - 4 River crossings of the Rietspruit main stem and eastern tributary should be selected to minimise impacts to watercourse characteristics.
+Alternative S1 Alternative S2 1 2 Due consideration to be given to existing structures and infrastructure during the finalisation of the alignment to prevent or minimise impacts.
+The point where the proposed gravity main ties in with the existing pipeline, at the western end of the route, should not encroach upon the 1:100 year floodline nor the riparian habitat of the western tributary of the Rietspruit. and infrastructure to be given to existing structures e during the siting of the pump or minimise impacts.
+3 Final alignment will attempt to avoid protected trees. where possible.
+4 River crossings of the Rietspruit main stem and eastern tributary should be selected to minimise impacts to watercourse characteristics.